nodejs/node/doc/api/cli.md

 Throw errors for deprecations.

-### `--deprecate-soon`
+### `--deprecated-in-docs`
 <!-- YAML
 added: REPLACEME
 -->

-Show warnings for APIs that are expected to be deprecated soon.
+Show warnings for APIs that have been deprecated in the documentation.

 ### `--no-warnings`
 <!-- YAML